Leonberg: Districts

 Leonberg merged with the neighbouring town of Eltingen in 1938, which now flows seamlessly into the former old town.
 Administrative reforms in 1975 also resulted in the districts of Gebersheim, Höfingen, and Warmbronn becoming part of Leonberg.
 Central Leonberg encompasses Silberberg, Ramtel, Gartenstadt, and the residential neighbourhoods of Eichenhof, Glemseck, Hinter Ehrenberg, Mahdental, and Rappenhof.
 The district of Höfingen also includes the residential neighbourhoods of Tilgshäusleshof and Wannenhof.

-Although incorporated into Leonberg in 1975, Gebersheim, Höfingen, and Warmbronn also count as separate constituencies in local elections.
+Although incorporated into Leonberg in 1975, Gebersheim, Höfingen, and Warmbronn are separate constituencies in local elections.

 History

 The town of Levinberch was founded by Ulrich I, Count of Württemberg in 1248, where Leonberg still stands today.
 The position on the brow of the hill was chosen as a defence from enemies to the west, the towns of Markgröningen, Weil der Stadt, and the counts in Tübingen and Calw.
 At the time, the town was surrounded by stone fortifications with the count's castle in the southwest.
 A moat stood to the east, leading to two gates complete with towers and a swing bridge.
-The gates and almost all of the walls were demolished in and after 1814/1815, leaving only the coat of arms, still on display in the Altes Rathaus (old town hall)).
+The gates and almost all of the walls were demolished in and after 1814/1815, leaving only the coat of arms still on display in the Altes Rathaus (old town hall)).
 The moat was filled in 1786.

 The only surviving building from the old town fortifications was the "Stonehouse" near the uppermost tower, probably because it was the only one used for housing and was not destroyed by the great fire of 1498.
 Today, it has become the Schwarzer Adler guesthouse and is a defining feature of the old town.
-According to an analysis carried out in 1999, the wooden-timber gabled roof on top of the Schwarzer Adler was built in the 15th century.
-Three stories high, it is one of the largest and oldest original timber-gable roofs in southern Germany.
+According to an analysis in 1999, the wooden-timber gabled roof on top of the Schwarzer Adler was built in the 15th century.
+Three stories high, it is one of southern Germany's largest and oldest original timber-gable roofs.

 A great fire swept through the town in 1498, destroying 46 houses and making around 200 people homeless.
 Most of the homeless left the town.

 During the Holy Roman Empire, Leonberg fell under the jurisdiction of Esslingen before finally becoming part of Württemberg in 1383, when it first gained administrative rights.
 The population of Leonberg was halved during the Thirty Years' War as a result of the bubonic plague.

 On 16 November 1457, the first Württemberg parliament (Württemberg-Urach) convened in Leonberg to administer the custodianship of the underaged Eberhardt V. Although no documentary evidence confirms the fact, many locals claim this parliament met in the "Stonehouse".